exonum/exonum-doc/src/get-started/create-service.md

 compiler to build this tutorial.
 If you do not have the environment set up, follow [the installation guide](./install.md).

-Let’s create minimal crate with the **exonum** crate as a dependency.
+Let’s create a minimal crate with the **exonum** crate as a dependency.

 ```sh
 cargo new cryptocurrency